 The Kansas State Penitentiary

 In addition, the Museum hosts a rotating exhibit where guests can view artifacts from different periods of our City's past.
-For up-to-date Museum information, visit the Lansing Historical Society.
+For up-to-date Museum information, visit the Lansing Historical Museum.

 The Lansing Depot